From the province of Lower Saxony to Berlin

 He keeps his art collection in his villa in Neubabelsberg and in his townhouse in Matthäikirchstraße in Berlin's Tiergarten district.

-Photographs of the Neubabelsberg villa show the rich furnishings with precious furniture, sculptures and valuable paintings on the walls.
+Photographs of the Neubabelsberg villa show the rich amenities with precious furniture, sculptures and valuable paintings on the walls.

 Bank crash